Ed Gein's grisly crimes were the inspiration behind many horror characters including Buffalo Bill, Norman Bates, and

 Ed Gein plead not guilty by reason of insanity and was declared unfit to stand trial.
 He was sent to the Central State Hospital for the Criminally Insane, where he was diagnosed with schizophrenia.

-He was retried once, after doctors believed he could participate in a trial, but was again declared mentally insane, and was confined to spend the rest of his life in a mental hospital, and died as one of history’s most disturbing serial killers at the Mendota Mental Health Institute at the age of 77 on July 26, 1984.
+He was retried once, after doctors believed he could participate in a trial, but was again declared mentally insane.
+He was confined to spend the rest of his life in a mental hospital, and died as one of history’s most disturbing serial killers at the Mendota Mental Health Institute at the age of 77 on July 26, 1984.